awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 ## Keyrings and master key providers<a name="keyring"></a>

-To specify the wrapping keys you use for encryption and decryption, you use a keyring \(C and JavaScript\) or a master key provider \(Java, Python, CLI\)\.
+To specify the wrapping keys you use for encryption and decryption, you use a keyring \(C, C\# / \.NET, and JavaScript\) or a master key provider \(Java, Python, CLI\)\.
 You can use the keyrings and master key providers that the AWS Encryption SDK provides or design your own implementations\.
 The AWS Encryption SDK provides keyrings and master key providers that are compatible with each other subject to language constraints\.
 For details, see [Keyring compatibility](keyring-compatibility.md)\.

 A *keyring* generates, encrypts, and decrypts data keys\.
 When you define a keyring, you can specify the [wrapping keys](#master-key) that encrypt your data keys\.
 Most keyrings specify at least one wrapping key or a service that provides and protects wrapping keys\.
 You can also define a keyring with no wrapping keys or a more complex keyring with additional configuration options\.
 For help choosing and using the keyrings that the AWS Encryption SDK defines, see [Using keyrings](choose-keyring.md)\.
-Keyrings are supported in C and JavaScript\.
+Keyrings are supported in C, C\# / \.NET, and JavaScript\.

 A *master key provider* is an alternative to a keyring\.
 The master key provider returns the wrapping keys \(or master keys\) you specify\.
 Each master key is associated with one master key provider, but a master key provider typically provides multiple master keys\.
 Master key providers are supported in Java, Python, and the AWS Encryption CLI\.